Mirror neuron: Empathy

 Participants were expected to answer whether the correct word phase matched the corresponding action or intention word.
 The word phase had to be answered within 3000 ms, with a 1000 ms black screen between each image.
 The black screens purpose was for an adequate amount of time in between responses.
 Participants pressed on the keyboard "x" or "m" to indicate their responses in a yes/no format.

 Christian Keysers at the Social Brain Lab and colleagues have shown that people who are more empathic according to self-report questionnaires have stronger activations both in the mirror system for hand actions and the mirror system for emotions, providing more direct support for the idea that the mirror system is linked to empathy.

 Some researchers observed that the human mirror system does not passively respond to the observation of actions but is influenced by the mindset of the observer.
 Researchers observed the link of the mirror neurons during empathetic engagement in patient care.

 Studies in rats have shown that the anterior cingulate cortex contains mirror neurons for pain, i.e. neurons responding both during the first-hand experience of pain and while witnessing the pain of others, and inhibition of this region leads to reduced emotional contagion in rats and mice, and reduced aversion towards harming others.
 This provides causal evidence for a link between pain mirror neurons, and emotional contagion and prosocial behavior, two phenomena associated with empathy, in rodents.
-That brain activity in the homologous brain region is associated with individual variability in empathy in humans suggests that a similar mechanism may be at play across mammals.
+That brain activity in the homologous brain region is associated with individual variability in empathy in humans suggests that a similar mechanism may be at play across mammalian species.